PALSEA scientific goals

 Outline of plans

-To tackle many of the questions raised through PALSEA2 (see below), engaging with a wider community is critical going forward (for example coral specialists, solid earth experts, ice sheet modellers and scientists who work on future sea level projections).
+To tackle many of the questions raised through PALSEA2 (see below), engaging with a wider community was critical going forward (for example coral specialists, solid earth experts, ice sheet modellers and scientists who work on future sea level projections).
 We therefore plan for the coming meetings to include research from beyond PALSEA’s typical scope, and welcome recommendations of scientists to invite.

 The meeting program will follow this approximate outline: